 EE TV and broadband provider review

-You're likely to think of EE as a mobile phone provider but it is also a digital TV provider that's based on the Freeview platform.
-It comes bundled with EE broadband.
+You're likely to think of EE as a mobile phone provider, but it is also offers Apple TV services bundled with EE broadband.

-EE's prices are appealing - especially when you factor in the generous introductory offers - but are customers happy with the service they receive?
+EE's prices are often appealing - especially when you factor in the generous introductory offers - and you get Apple TV+ free for 12 months.
+But are customers happy with the service they receive?

 EE TV review

-- Give you a full breakdown of how its customers rated it for key factors, such as the TV shows it offers.
+- A full breakdown of how its customers rated it for key factors, such as the TV shows it offers

-- Report quotes from real EE TV and broadband customers on their experiences.
+- Quotes from real EE TV and broadband customers on their experiences

-- Assess the equipment on offer from EE.
+- Our assessment of the equipment on offer from EE

-We'll tell you exactly what you need to know about all the UK's broadband and pay-TV providers and will help you avoid signing up for a deal you'll come to regret.
+We'll tell you exactly what you need to know about all the UK's broadband and pay-TV providers, and will help you avoid signing up for a deal you'll come to regret.
+If you'd prefer a cheaper option without a TV service, then you can find your ideal package by comparing all the latest .

 Our latest survey

 Our results are based on our regular broadband and pay-TV survey.
-Twice a year, we talk to customers to find out what they think of the service they receive.
+Each year, we talk to customers to find out what they think of the service they receive.
 This means we're best placed to help you to choose the right service for you.

 What TV and broadband deals does EE offer?